matthew-efseaff/MevEGS_gui/README.md

 # MevEGS_gui
-Wrapper for controlling the various inputs for MevEGS
+Wrapper for controlling the various inputs and outputs for MevEGS

-README for MevEGS app/gui/program - (added to github at start of v006 development)
+README for MevEGS app/gui/program - (added to github after v005 development wrapped up)

 '''
 Initial Notes:
     This project has, along with the project structure, been hacked together with not enough thought... but it 'works'.

 REQUIREMENTS: